 Buses and coaches will be used wherever possible to transfer the Athletes and Games Family to and from the airports.
 These will be accompanied by logistics lorries to transport the teams' equipment and luggage.
-We also do not expect demand from air travel to be significant nor for it to add substantial pressure onto Birmingham Airport.
 It is likely that most Athletes and Team Officials from England, Scotland, Wales and the Channel Islands will arrive in Birmingham by non-air modes, including coach, car and rail.
 Arrangements will be put in place to facilitate the transfer of any clients arriving by rail from Birmingham New Street Station to their official accommodation venues.